-(6) This amount represents the value of Mr. Sanquini's annual retainer for Board and committee services which Mr. Sanquini elected to receive in shares of our common stock.
-The number of shares of our common stock granted to Mr. Sanquini for each quarter was determined by taking the cash retainer amount that was otherwise due to Mr. Sanquini and converting it to a number of shares using the closing price of our common stock on the NASDAQ Global Select Market on each such quarterly date on which the shares were delivered.
+This amount represents the prorated value of Mr. Sanguini's annual retainer for Board and committee services which Mr. Sanguini elected to receive in shares of our common stock.
+The number of shares of our common stock granted to Mr. Sanquini for the period from June 28, 2020 to October 27, 2020 was determined by taking the cash retainer amount that was otherwise due to Mr. Sanquini and converting it to a number of shares using the closing price of our common stock on Nasdaq on the each of the dates that the shares were delivered.

-The aggregate number of unvested RSUs outstanding as of June 27, 2020, held by each of our non-employee directors are as set forth below.
+The aggregate number of unvested RSUs outstanding as of June 26, 2021, held by each of our non-employee directors then in office are as set forth below.
 None of our non-employee directors held any outstanding stock options as of that date.

 Director Unvested Stock Awards

-Nelson Chan 2,146
+Nelson Chan 1,233

-Kiva Allgood 2,146
+Kiva Allgood 1,233

-Jeffrey Buchanan 2,146
+Jeffrey Buchanan 1,233

-Keith Geeslin 2,146
+Keith Geeslin 1,233

-Susan Hardman 1,864
+Susan Hardman 1,233

-Russell Knittel 0

-Francis Lee 0

-Richard Sanquini 2,146

-James Whims 2,146
+James Whims 1,233